Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Constraints on the inflaton potential in the KKLT model

-Altogether, by means of a modified version of the \texttt{SIGWfast} code \cite{Witkowski:2022mtg}, the envelope of the SIGW spectrum is plotted in Fig. \ref{fig5}, satisfying the PBH abundance constraint, with $A_0=-2.197\times10^{-4}$ and $\phi_0$ and $\sigma$ in the allowed region in their joint posterior disctribution in Fig. \ref{fig4}.
+Furthermore, by means of a modified version of the \texttt{SIGWfast} code \cite{Witkowski:2022mtg}, the envelope of the SIGW spectrum is plotted in Fig. \ref{fig5}, satisfying the PBH abundance constraint, with $A_0=-2.197\times10^{-4}$ and $\phi_0$ and $\sigma$ in the allowed region in their joint posterior distribution in Fig. \ref{fig4}.
+Thus, Fig. \ref{fig:ps and gw} can be regarded as a special case in Fig. \ref{fig5}.
 For comparison, we also include the sensitivity curves of three next-generation GW detectors: the Square Kilometer Array (SKA) \cite{Janssen:2014dka}, Laser Interferometer Space Antenna (LISA) \cite{LISA:2017pwj}, and Big Bang Observer (BBO) \cite{Corbin:2005ny}.
 We observe that the SIGW spectrum obtained from our inflation model (the grey belt) not only successfully accounts for the NANOGrav 15-year data set with appropriate amplitude and spectral index, but is also detectable by the GW detectors in future.
 It should be mentioned that the currently observed signal in the PTA band may limit the sensitivities of the future detectors \cite{Babak:2024yhu}, but we will not consider it in this work.